qfpl/elm-workshop/README.md

 - Add a loginPlayerId : String and loginPassword : String to the model record.
 - Don't forget to initialise these to empty string in the init function.
 - Add a SetLoginPlayerId and SetLoginPassword to the Msg sum type
-- Hook up HE.onClick to the new msgs
+- Hook up HE.onInput to the new msgs
 - Hook up HA.value to the model.loginPlayerId and model.loginPassword
 - Implement each new case branch in the update function to set the playerId / password to the right spot in the model.
 If you forget to do this, you'll get a nice compilation error.